DavidPardy/ttt_v2/README.md

 		mkdir myfoldername

-To change directories to get into that folder, type
+To change directories (cd) to get into that folder, type

-		cd my foldername
+		cd myfoldername

 Once your terminal is open (and in the above folder you created, if so desired), copy and paste the below line to install RVM